Lawrence Sheriff School: Voluntary aided status

 This partnership continued into voluntary aided status under the 1944 Act.

 At the time the school opened, it was on the outskirts of Rugby town, which in 1878 was much smaller than now.
-The original building (now called Big School), was extended in 1909 with science wings (now used for Chemistry and Physics) on each side.
+The original building (now called Big School), was extended in 1909 with side wings (now used for Art and MFL) on each side.
 The school continued to grow with several extensions, including the Jubilee Wings (1926 and 1934), the library wing (1957), and major expansion in the early 1960s, which included new biology labs and a new gymnasium.
 Big School was badly damaged by a fire in 1980, but was immediately restored.
 The school organ was damaged beyond repair and was replaced.

 In September 2014 Lawrence Sheriff School converted to academy status, thus ending its status as a voluntary aided school.

 Present day

 Lawrence Sheriff School is now the selective boys' grammar school for Rugby and the surrounding area.
 The school also has an old boys society: the Old Laurentians.

-The school has been expanded greatly in the last fifteen years with the construction of a new sixth form centre and the conversion of Penrhos House, originally the sixth form common room, into a Music block, as well as the construction of a new Learning Resources Centre.
+The school has been expanded greatly in the last fifteen years with the construction of a new sixth form centre and the conversion of Penrhos House, originally the sixth form common room, into a Music block, as well as the construction of a new Learning Resources Centre, and a new Science Block.